rohit-rmethwani/api-list/CONTRIBUTING.md

 ## Instructions
 The steps to add the api to the list pretty basic.
 1. Check whether the API you are planning to add doesn't exists in the list already.
-(Obviously 🙄)
 2. Make sure you have forked the repository so you can contribute.
 3. Create a branch having the API's name.
 For example if you are adding a Google Maps Api.
 Then create a branch named "google-maps".